-- → The area you clicked is displayed at 100% (actual pixel size). - To change the display position, drag on the image. - If you click the [som] button, you can display the image at 50%. - Click again to revert to the full view. - To quit, click the [5] button.

-- → If you click the [sow] button (the selected magnification appears on the button), the image appears at the selected magnification.
+- → The area you clicked is displayed at 100% (actual pixel size). - To change the display position, drag on the image. - If you click the [50%] button, you can display the image at 50%. - Click again to revert to the full view. - To quit, click the [5] button. - In addition to 100% and 50%, you can display images at 12.5%, 25%, 200%, 300%, and 400%.
+Click the [] button beside the [] solved by button on the screen, and select a magnification from the menu that appears. - If you click the [1000] button (the selected magnification appears on the button), the image appears at the selected magnification.
 However, after the quick check window is closed, the image returns to its original 50% view. - When [AF Point] is checkmarked, you can display the AF points selected in the camera at the time of shooting.
-However, AF points are not displayed for images which have had their image size changed and then been converted and saved (p.95), which have had settings specified during RAW processing on the camera for distortion correction and chromatic aberration correction, which are composited, or which are created as HDR (High Dynamic Range) images.
+However, AF points are not displayed for images which have had their image size changed and then been converted and saved (p.93), which have had settings specified during RAW processing on the camera for distortion correction and chromatic aberration correction, which are composited, or which are created as HDR (High Dynamic Range) images.